zahid/invent/README.md

 SSH into the VM via `vagrant ssh` from the project directory.

-## Dependancies
+## Dependencies
-So you want to do some application development via vagrant as your environment control, first install some dependancies to get you going:
+So you want to do some application development via vagrant as your environment control, first install some dependencies to get you going:

 Ruby v1.9 or higher is required for this to work.